BNSR-Invariants of Surface Houghton Groups

 To obtain a homomorphism $\Br H_{n}\rightarrow \H_{n}$, we replace each puncture with a boundary component, and then pass to the double.
 Write $\Sigma'$ for the surface obtained by replacing punctures with boundary components.
-As for why this yields an injective homomorphism, consider the following diagram, where the upper row is exact: By the construction of Ivanov-McCarthy, the map $b$ is an injective homomorphism.
-The kernel of $a$ is generated by half-twists about the compact boundary components, which are trivial under $b$.
-Therefore, we obtain an injective homomorphism $\Br H_{n}\rightarrow \H_{n}$.
-As $\Br H_{n}$ acts trivially on the maximal (i.e. non-puncture) ends, this image lies in $P\H_{n}$.\\ The image of this homomorphism is a subgroup which fixes (up to isotopy) the set of curves which correspond to the following curve via the canonical maps $\iota_{B}$ of Section 2.1 [Add picture of curve circumscribing the genus of a torus with two boundary components].
+As for why this yields an injective homomorphism, consider the following diagram, where the upper row is exact: The failure of $b$ to be an injective homomorphism is precisely the subgroup generated by boundary parallel twists.
+The kernel of $a$ is generated by twists parallel to the compact boundary components.
+Therefore, we obtain an injective homomorphism $\Map(\dot{\Sigma}) \rightarrow \Map(\Sigma)$.
+Restricting to asymptotically rigid subgroups yields an injective homomorphism $\Br H_{n} \rightarrow \H_n$.
+As $\Br H_{n}$ acts trivially on the maximal (i.e. non-puncture) ends, this image lies in $P\H_{n}$.\\ The image of this homomorphism is a subgroup which fixes (up to isotopy) the multicurve defined by the images of the curve $\beta$ in Figure \ref{central curve} in each piece, via the canonical maps $\iota_{B}$ of Section 2.1.

 All that remains is to see that this subgroup has infinite index in $P\H_{n}$.
 Consider its intersection with the mapping class group of any suited subsurface: here, it must fix the multicurve consisting of the above curves, and is therefore of infinite index.